Creating a Value Stream

 You can add an additional trigger in two ways—using the three dots icon in the first trigger, or the **Add** icon in the process flow:

-This opens the sidebar, where you can select the trigger step.
+This opens the sidebar, where you can configure the additional trigger type.

 * Use the **Add** button by hovering over: Select the **Add** button in the process flow to open the configuration sidebar.
 You can only use this option if you have at least two triggers.

-**Result**: After saving, the new trigger is added to the value stream flow and appears under the first starting trigger.
+**Result**: After saving, the new trigger is added to the start of the value stream and appears in parallel with the other starting triggers.

 {% endstep %}